FMV WorldPopular VideosPopular VideosPopular Videos

 FMV = FULL-MOTION VIDEO

 This refers to any pre-recorded content that is in a video game.
-It can be live-action or animation but does not use an in-game engine.
+It can be live-action or animation but does not use an in-game engine to render the animation in real time.

 Games with FMV fall into three categories: